Statement of Faith

 We don’t presume to formulate our confession with disregard to the rich history of the Christian church.
 We are indebted to those who have gone before us, to those who were captive to the word of God and sought to faithfully teach the people of God His revealed truth.
 Our confession is a brief summary of what we believe, teach, and proclaim.
 In addition to this statement, we hold a good faith agreement in the historic Reformed confession called the 1689 2nd London Baptist Confession of Faith. (https://founders.org/library/1689-confession/)

 The Church, in her vast history, has been accompanied by many creeds and confessions designed to aid Christians in what they ought to believe.
 Though such creeds in and of themselves don’t save, they are intended to point to the truth of Scripture and guide believers in what they ought to believe.
-It is in that same spirit that we commend this confession of faith to the believers of Sovereign Grace Fellowship, who are holy and precious in the sight of God.
-It is our prayer that this confession will rightly reflect the teaching of Scripture and strengthen you in the most holy faith that was delivered unto all the saints.
-Our prayer is that this confession will aid you in life’s greatest pursuit: To glorify God and enjoy Him forever.
+It is in that same spirit that we commend these two confessions of faith to the believers of Sovereign Grace Fellowship, who are holy and precious in the sight of God.
+It is our prayer that these confessions will rightly reflect the teaching of Scripture and strengthen you in the most holy faith that was delivered unto all the saints.
+Our prayer is that these confessions will aid you in life’s greatest pursuit: To glorify God and enjoy Him forever.
 To God be the Glory!!!

 The Word of God